yonkahlon/Zenject/README.md

 However, this approach will not allow you to take advantage of the advanced features of Moq.
 For more advanced usages, see the documentation for Moq

-## <a id="global-bindings"></a>Global Bindings

-This all works great for each individual scene, but what if have dependencies that you wish to persist permanently across all scenes?
-In Zenject you can do this by adding installers to the global container.

-This works by first add a global composition root and then adding installers to it.

-defining a list of global installers using an asset in one of the Resources folders in your project.
-You can create an empty global composition root by selecting Edit -> Zenject -> Create Global Composition Root.
-After selecting this menu item you should see a new asset in the root level Resources folder called 'ZenjectGlobalCompositionRoot'.

-If you click on this it will display a property for the list of Installers in the same way that it does for the composition root object that is placed in each scene.
-The only difference in this case is that the installers you add here must exist in the project as prefabs and cannot exist in any specific scene.
-You can then directly reference those prefabs by dragging them into the Installers property of the global composition root.

-Then, when you start any scene, the CompositionRoot for the scene will call the global composition root to install the global bindings, before installing any scene specific bindings.
-If you load another scene from the first scene, the global composition root will not be called again and the bindings that it added previously will persist into the new scene.
-You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.

 ## <a id="nested-containers"></a>Nested Containers / FallbackProvider

 Every DiContainer exposes a FallbackProvider property, which by default is null.
 In cases where the container is unable to resolve a dependency, the container will first try using the FallbackProvider before throwing a ZenjectResolveException.